Skip to main content

 Use the structured JSON files when you need stable machine-readable outputs for automation, indexing, or downstream integrations.

-Common files include:
+Common files in the example bundle include:

 • results/summary.json